home-assistant/developers.home-assistant/blog/2024-04-06-new-notify-entity-platform.md

 ### New notify entity platform

 The notify platform is now available as an [entity platform](https://developers.home-assistant.io/docs/core/entity/notify/).
-The MVP for the new `notify` platform [implements](https://github.com/home-assistant/core/pull/110950) them method and service `send_message` that accepts `message` as a required attribute.
-No entity features nor device classes are implemented yet.
+The MVP for the new `notify` platform [implements](https://github.com/home-assistant/core/pull/110950) the method and service `send_message`.
+It accepts `message` as a required attribute.
 Unlike the legacy `notify.notify` service we have no targets as argument, as it is an entity we can target multiple `notify` entities when calling `send_message`.

 The [architecture discussion](https://github.com/home-assistant/architecture/discussions/1041) is ongoing, and is about the device classes to implement and the implementation of recipient support in the form of [contacts via a contact registry](https://github.com/home-assistant/architecture/discussions/1041#discussioncomment-8947842).